Taiwan reports large incursion by Chinese air force

 “We will continue to assist Taiwan in maintaining a sufficient self-defence capability.”

 There was no immediate comment from China.
-In the past China has said it has been carrying out exercises to defend the country’s sovereignty and security.
+In the past, China has said it has been carrying out exercises to defend its sovereignty and security.

+Taiwan’s foreign ministry expressed its thanks for the show of U.S. support, adding they would work closely with the Biden administration to strengthen their close partnership.

+Lo Chih-Cheng, a senior lawmaker for Taiwan’s ruling Democratic Progressive Party who sits on parliament’s foreign affairs and defense committee, told Reuters China was trying to deter the new U.S. government from backing the island.

 Beijing has watched with growing concern increasing U.S. support for democratic Taiwan, especially during Donald Trump’s administration, which left office on Wednesday.